Akrotiri and Dhekelia: Transport

-Cypriot motorways pass through both areas, the most prominent case being the A3 motorway which runs for approximately 16km within the Dhekelia area.
+Cypriot motorways pass through both areas, the most prominent case being the A3 motorway which runs for approximately 16km (10 miles) within the Dhekelia area.
 There is no public airport within the areas, but the RAF Akrotiri airbase is located there, which has a runway suitable for long-distance flights, but is not used for public flights.

-The closest civilian international airport to the Akrotiri area is Paphos International Airport 25km away, while the closest to the Dhekelia area is Larnaka International Airport 15km away.
+The closest civilian international airport to the Akrotiri area is Paphos International Airport 40km (25 miles) away, while the closest to the Dhekelia area is Larnaka International Airport 15km (10 miles) away.
 As with the rest of Cyprus, there is no rail transport within the two areas.

 Communications

 The Base Areas form part of the Republic of Cyprus telephone numbering plan, using the international prefix +357.
 Landline numbers are in the same eight-digit format, with the last four digits being the line number.
-Numbers in Dhekelia begin with the digits 2474, while those in Akrotiri begin with the digits 2527.
+Numbers in Dhekelia begin with the digits 2474.
+Those in Akrotiri begin with the digits 2527.

-Postal services are provided by the British Forces Post Office, with mail to Akrotiri being addressed to BFPO 57 and mail to Dhekelia and Ayios Nikolaos being addressed to BFPO 58.
-Cyprus Postal Services provides postal service for civilian homes and businesses within the Base Areas, then using Cypriot postal codes and "Cyprus" as country on letters from abroad.
+Postal services are provided by the British Forces Post Office, with mail to Akrotiri being addressed to BFPO 57 mail to Dhekelia being addressed to BFPO 58 and Ayios Nikolaos being addressed to BFPO 59 Cyprus Postal Services provides postal service for civilian homes and businesses within the Base Areas, then using Cypriot postal codes and "Cyprus" as country on letters from abroad.

 The bases are issued different amateur radio call signs from the Republic of Cyprus.
 Amateur radio stations on the bases use the International Telecommunication Union prefix of "ZC4", which is assigned to Great Britain.
 There are about 52 amateurs licensed in this manner.
 Amateur radio direction finding identified RAF Akrotiri as the location of the powerful but now defunct shortwave numbers station "Lincolnshire Poacher".
 Several curtain antennas there have been identified as being used for these transmissions.